 The coolest carnival in town arrives in downtown St Paul January and it’s packed with fun and free activities for the family.
 Here’s a rundown of our top suggestions:

-- MINNESOTA STATE SNOW SCULPTING COMPETITION & VULCAN SNOW PARK AT THE FAIR– it’s fun and free to check out the massive snow sculptures on display at the State Fairgrounds (sculpting Jan 29-30, displayed while conditions permit).
+- MINNESOTA STATE SNOW SCULPTING COMPETITION & VULCAN SNOW PARK AT THE FAIR– it’s fun and free to check out the massive snow sculptures on display at the State Fairgrounds (sculpting Jan 27-29, displayed while conditions permit).
 Plus, the Vulcans sponsor a treasure hunt and snow maze for kids.

 - WINTER CARNIVAL FAMILY DAY – If you can handle more chill, there’s entertainment both Saturdays of Carnival.